Privoce/vocechat-server-rust/README.md

 The team is internationalized and cooperates remotely.
 The contributors come from North America, South America, Asia and Africa.
 Vocechat is an open-source product with a free community version and only charges for business usages.
 You are welcome to star, raise issues, and contribute in any form.

+We plan to charge a license fee for commercial usages and we also provide resale license personalization services for NAS and cloud providers who want to collaborate with us (just like SynologyChat for their NAS).
+We also provide a free version for personal usages (servers with less than 20 members).

 ### Project composition: